Exploring Chaos: Drawing Lines from Dynamical Systems

 This post explores a set of visual experiments based on classic chaotic systems—plotted as continuous lines.
 Each is rendered in the browser using basic JavaScript and canvas drawing.
 You can try them directly using the embedded JSFiddles below.

-These attractors aren’t new, but tracing their paths as single connected lines reveals a meditative beauty that goes beyond phase portraits or static plots.
+These attractors aren’t new, but tracing their paths as single connected lines reveals a meditative beauty that’s fun to explore.

 🌀 Lorentz Line